berkyalcinkaya/yeastvision/README.md

 pip uninstall torch
 ~~~

 To install the GPU version of torch, follow the instructions [here](https://pytorch.org/get-started/locally/).
 The conda install is strongly recommended, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
-For instance this command will install the 11.6 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because cellpose doesn't require them):
+For instance this command will install the 11.6 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because yeastvision doesn't require them):
 ~~~
 conda install pytorch pytorch-cuda=11.6 -c pytorch -c nvidia
 ~~~